milesgrimshaw/Reversi/README.md

   +---+---+---+---+---+---+---+---+
 </pre>

 When making a move as a human player, the move is entered as XY, where X is the x co-ordinate from 1-8 and Y is the y co-ordinate from 1-8.
+For example, if a human playing as white wants to make a move at A, the location of the new piece will be: 53.

 ## To Do

-I would like to use alpha-beta pruning on the tree to improve compute time.
+An obvious next step to improve the progam is to use alpha-beta pruning on the tree.
+This would improve the compute time and leave more time for brute force.

+I would also like to test different point values per square in the evaluation function.